-* In 2010-2011, the Texas Assessment of Knowledge and Skills (TAKS) was used to test students in reading in grades 3 through 9; in writing in grades 4 and 7; in English language arts in grades 10 and 11; in mathematics in grades 3 through 11; in science in grades 5, 8, 10 and 11; and in social studies in grades 8, 10 and 11.
-TAKS is a standards-based test, which means it measures how well students are mastering specific skills defined for each grade by the state of Texas.
-The grade 11 Exit Level TAKS is a high school graduation requirement.
-The goal is for all students to score at or above the state standard.
+* In 2011-2012 Colorado used the Transitional Colorado Assessment Program (TCAP) to test students' skills in reading, writing and mathematics in grades 3 through 10, and in science in grades 5, 8 and 10.
+The TCAP is a standards-based test, which means that it measures how well students are mastering specific skills defined for each grade by the state of Colorado.
+The goal is for all students to score at or above proficient on the test.

 Students per teacher: